IBE160/SG-Oslo/docs/ux-design-progress-summary.md

 -   **Explored Design Directions:** Generated and refined interactive HTML mockups to visualize and decide on the application's look and feel, settling on a **"Dynamic & Engaging"** direction with a pastel color palette.
 -   **Implemented Pastel Color Palette:** Updated the primary, secondary, and neutral colors across the design specification and visualizer to the new pastel scheme.
 -   **Defined Core UI Components:** Detailed the design and functionality of key UI elements including a dropdown hamburger menu, a logged-in user dropdown with content categories, quiz generation options (15-min and 1-hour deep dive), and enhanced flashcards with visual placeholders.
--   **Documented Key User Journey:** Created a detailed user journey for the "Upload Document" flow, outlining user actions, system responses, and considerations from entry point to successful study tool generation.
+-   **Documented Key User Journey: Upload Document:** Created a detailed user journey for the "Upload Document" flow, outlining user actions, system responses, and considerations from entry point to successful study tool generation.
--   **Documented 'Take a Quiz' User Journey:** Outlined the detailed user flow for selecting, starting, answering, and reviewing quizzes, including considerations for quiz types and feedback mechanisms.
+-   **Documented Key User Journey: Take a Quiz:** Outlined the detailed user flow for selecting, starting, answering, and reviewing quizzes, including considerations for quiz types and feedback mechanisms.
--   **Documented 'Authentication' User Journey:** Mapped out the user flows for registration and login, including social login integration and password recovery considerations.
+-   **Documented Key User Journey: Authentication:** Mapped out the user flows for registration and login, including social login integration and password recovery considerations.
 -   **Initiated Component Library Development:** Created a dedicated directory and initial files for building out a comprehensive, reusable UI component library based on the established design system.
+-   **Established Technical Architecture:** Documented the core technology stack, application architecture, proposed file structure, and preliminary database schema for StudyBuddy AI.

 ## Key Deliverables